catseye/The-Platform/USAGE.markdown

     su

-(and the prompt will change to a `#` to indicate that you now have Super User powers), then type
+(and the prompt will change to a `#` to indicate that you now have awesome Super User powers), then type

     shutdown -p now